TheMoerp/external_csgo_cheat/README.md

 Toggle the bhop script with the key **N**.
 Just keep pressing **Space** an start bhopping.
 ##### Skinchanger
 The standart skinlayout is set my some nice skins.
 You can also get a new random skinlayout everytime you die.
 To toggle the randomness press **L**.
+Since the knifechanger can be pretty glitchy i recomment to create a autoconfig file for csgo.
+Just create a file named autoexec.txt in `Programm Files (x86)/Steam/steamapps/common/Counter-Strike Global Offensive/csgo/csfg` and write the following lines:

+> bind f4 "record 1; stop;"
+> host_writeconfig

+Then save it and rename the file to autoexec.cvg.
+Now everytime the knifemodel or the skins won't load just press *F4* to force update.
 If you wish you can adjust the skinlayouts in the *WeaponSkins.cpp* file.
 Just look up the skin IDs at [csgostash](https://csgostash.com/).